wiyslee/wiyslee.github.io/_posts/kurobako/2017-01-02-Introduction_to_VI.md

 This article is dedicated to providing an introduction to
 <span>**variational inference (VI)**</span>.
 It will closely follow the
-presentation of [@vi], but seeks to provide a more condensed, to-the-point exposition for those interested in quickly diving into the subject area.
+presentation of Blei et al., but seeks to provide a more condensed, to-the-point exposition for those interested in quickly diving into the subject area.